CplNathan/Nathans-Tarkov-Radar-Public/README.md

 ## Notice
 I really wouldn't use this for production or expose the web socket server over the internet.
 I attempted to implement a rubish authentication method that works if your goal is to share it between friends, however the host does not have authentication and is insecure.

+#### VMRead
+Thanks to Heep042 for maintaining VMRead, without it this program would not exist.

+Extra Notice:
+If you are trying to compile/inject the client internally it will likely hang due to my usage of sleep so please use external only.